readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 and get confused to the validity of them.
 Projects will then get support requests from people who are using an old and incorrect documentation version.

-We have this policy to allow project maintainers to request the *delisting* of forks that are old and outdated.
+We have this policy to allow a reporter to request the *delisting* of forks that are old and outdated.

 Examples